Hi, I'm

 Illini Media Company

-ADAPT Lab
+ADAPT

-About
+About Me

 I got into programming because I liked making people laugh.

-Outside of work, I enjoy working out, hiking, and playing saxophone for the Marching Illini.
+Outside of coding, I enjoy working out, hiking, and playing saxophone for the Marching Illini.
 I like having things in my life that are physical, creative, and completely different from staring at a screen.
 Check out some pictures below!

-Let's talk.
+Let's talk!